Shad0w7/Cinderpaw-Bot/README.md

 ## Cloning and Building

-Check the Wiki fot building from source, and self hosting as well as editing Cinderpaw
+[Check the Wiki for building from source](https://github.com/Shad0w7/Cinderpaw-Bot/wiki/Using-Cinderpaw-Yourself), and self hosting as well as editing Cinderpaw

+## Request Features

 ## Commands